 Before Starting Therapy :

-- CBC, liver enzymes, bilirubin, phosphate,
+- CBC, liver enzymes, bilirubin, creatinine

 - HIV, HBsAg, anti-HBc, anti-HBs, hepatits C serology, VZV serology

 - Chest Xray and/or quantiferon to eliminate latent TB

 - Negative pregnancy test and counsel with regards to contraception for both male and female patients

 - Bring vaccinations up to date